huaweicodelabs/AnalyticsKit/Android/Analytics_android_SampleCode/readme.md

 First download the demo by cloning this repository or downloading an archived snapshot.

-In Android Studio, use the "Open an existing Android Studio project", and select the directory of "analytics-sample".
+In Android Studio, use the "Open an existing Android Studio project", and select the directory of "Analytics_android_SampleCode".

-You can use the "gradlew build" command to build the project directly.
+You can use the "gradle build" command to build the project directly.

 You should create an app in AppGallery Connect, and obtain the file of agconnect-services.json and add to the project.
 You should also generate a signing certificate fingerprint and add the certificate file to the project, and add configuration to build.gradle.
 More to [Development Process](https://developer.huawei.com/consumer/en/doc/development/HMSCore-Guides-V5/android-dev-process-0000001050163813-V5).